yairm210/Unciv/docs/unique parameters.md

 Note that all of these are case-sensitive!

+## action
+An action that a unit can preform.
+Currently, there are only two actions part of this:
+- `Spread Religion`
+- `Remove Foreign religions from your own cities`

 ## amount
 This indicates a whole number, possibly with a + or - sign, such as `2`, `+13`, or `-3`.